TobiasPSP/doneland_sources/Components/Data Transmission/Wireless/Short Range Device/AM/ASK/EV1527/Receiver/RX480E-4/README.md

 | Self-Locking Mode | 2x |
 | Multually Exclusive Self-Locking | 3x  |

-When the *learning mode* is active, the *LED* is constantly *on*.

-Now press the intended key on the *remote control*.
-To confirm, the *LED* blinks *three times*.
+This will set the latch mode and also immediately enter *pairing mode*: the *LED* lights up and waits for you to press any key on the *remote control* you want to pair.
+Once successfully paired, the *LED* blinks *three times*.

-You can now repeat this step up to *four times* to assign *remote control buttons* to each of the four channels.
-Mixing modes for different channels is possible as you have to invoke the *learning mode* for each of the four channels individually.

 ## Technical Data